wooisjin/MSMR-2019/README.md

     If a cursor is on top of a mutable (button) object, it highlights the object.
 - Gaze Press:
     Using one of the two "click" gesture defaulted in the HoloLens, we can click on mutable (button) objects to run its functionality.
-- Loops up to four bars (Default to two bars)
-    The music sequencer loops its sound settings
+- Msic sequencer loops its sound settings up to two bars.
 - Easy to use U.I. for fast learning
 - Four different instruments + eight customizable sounds
 - Sampling of custom sounds through a computer microphone